-The following instructions are directed to authors of papers accepted for publication in the NAACL HLT 09 proceedings.
+The following instructions are directed to authors of papers accepted for publication in the NAACL HLT 2012 proceedings.
 All authors are required to adhere to these specifications.
 Authors are required to provide a Portable Document Format (PDF) version of their papers.
 The proceedings will be printed on US-Letter paper.
-Authors from countries in which access to word-processing systems is limited should contact the publication chairs Noah Smith (nasmith@cs.cmu.edu) and Joakim Nivre (nivre@msi.vxu.edu) as soon as possible.
+Authors from countries in which access to word-processing systems is limited should contact the publication chairs as soon as possible.

-General Instructions
+2 General Instructions

 Manuscripts must be in two-column format.
-Exceptions to the two-column format include the title, authors' names and complete addresses, which must be centered at the top of the first page, and any fullwidth figures or tables (see the guidelines in Subsection 2.4).
-Type single-spaced.
+Exceptions to the two-column format include the title, as Author 2 well as the authors' names and complete addresses (only in the final version, not in the version submitted for review), which must be centered at the top of the first page (see the guidelines in Subsection 2.4), and any full-width figures or tables .
+Type singlespaced.
 Do not number the pages.
 Start all pages directly under the top margin.
 See the guidelines later regarding formatting the first page.